 chopped green onion, for garnish

 Brown the butter and red pepper flakes in a large cast iron pan (or skillet) over medium heat, adding in the garlic partway through.
 When butter is browned, remove from heat and set aside.

 Bring a large pot of heavily salted water to boil.
 Boil the cauliflower for approximately 6-8 minutes or until you can easily spear it with a fork.
 Transfer the cauliflower to a blender or food processor, saving the boiling water in the pot.
-Blend the cauliflower until smooth, thinning the cauliflower with 1/3 cup of the hot water.
+Blend the cauliflower until smooth, thinning the cauliflower as needed with 1/3 to 2/3 cup of the hot water.